If you’re thinking about setting up your own business, then your first steps are to do some research and write a business plan.

 This is a free online course to help individuals that are interested in becoming self-employed.
-The course will explore useful topics such as the formalities of setting up, legal requirements and insurances, finance, money, and grants, opportunities and risks, business planning, branding, creating an identity, finding a USP, building a proposition, social media, and marketing.
+The course explores useful topics such as the formalities of setting up, legal requirements and insurances, finance, money, and grants.
+Other useful subjects include opportunities and risks, business planning, branding, creating an identity, finding a USP, building a proposition, social media, and marketing.

 There is no closing date for this course.

 Page last updated: 7 February 2024